 Designing Your Toolkit Configuration XML File

 Mapping application controls to test objects.
-You map the custom controls in your Delphi application to the Delphi test object classes that should represent them in UFT One tests and components.
+You map the custom controls in your Delphi application to the Delphi test object classes that should represent them in tests and components.
 You can map custom controls to new Delphi test object classes that you define in the test object configuration file or to existing Delphi test object classes.

 Note: If you want to customize only how a certain test object method is performed on the control (and not the method syntax), you can map the control to the existing test object class.
 You can override the test object method implementation in the Agent Object that you develop.